turingschool/curriculum-site/module3/projects/take_home/rubric.md

 The candidate...

 - has little to no documentation or planning documents (ie missing wireframes, schema designs, or use of project board).
+- does not include accurate and clear instructions for running the FE and BE locally.

 </section>